 Download the 2023 Baltimore Area Survey report here.

 Response data collected by the Baltimore Area Survey will be open and publicly available, while protecting individual’s identities by aggregating individual responses to the neighborhood level.
 These representative data will serve as a novel source of social science data that can be layered onto existing datasets such as BNIA’s annual community indicators and Open Baltimore datasets.
 Questions asked across multiple years will allow for the creation of representative data at the neighborhood level, similar to the Census Bureau’s American Community Survey.
+View the documentation for the 2023 survey here and the data for the 2023 survey here.

 Email us at 21CC@jhu.edu with any questions about the Baltimore Area Survey.